-This shot here shows how "Nice & small" Moss Point is.
-Mentioned below is the Rock on the sand near the waters edge, that's the indicator of whether or not we dive here. |
+These shots here show how "Nice & small" Moss Point is.
+Mentioned below is the Rock on the sand near the waters edge, that's the indicator of whether or not we dive here. | |

 |